 Advanced buildings and communities

-In 2024, RI Energy joined PPL’s EPRI membership and is conducting an analysis of its research to see if there are relevant opportunities to add to its energy efficiency program portfolio.
-The Company is performing an initial assessment of past reports to determine if there are demonstrations, pilots and assessments it should pursue.
-The Company has initiated a quarterly process to review new studies and also engage with EPRI as much as possible to influence future topic areas that may be of interest to Rhode Island consumers.
-The results of these reviews will be included in future drafts of the plan.
+In 2024, RI Energy joined PPL’s EPRI membership and conducted an analysis of its research for relevant opportunities to add to its energy efficiency program portfolio.
+The Company performed an assessment of past reports to determine if there are demonstrations, pilots and assessments it should pursue.
+The Company has initiated a process to review new studies and engage with EPRI as much as possible to influence future topic areas that may be of interest to Rhode Island consumers.
+The results of these reviews may be included in future quarterly and annual reports.

 E Source